MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/resource-request/javascript/index.md

 [Click to download](https://github.com/MobileFirst-Platform-Developer-Center/ResourceRequestWeb/tree/release80) the Web project.
 [Click to download](https://github.com/MobileFirst-Platform-Developer-Center/Adapters/tree/release80) the adapter Maven project.

-### Web sample usage
-Make sure you have Node.js installed.

-1. Register the application in the MobileFirst Operations Console.

-{% comment %}
-1. Navigate to the sample's root folder and run the command: `mfpdev app register web com.sample.resourcerequestweb`.
-{% endcomment %}

-2. Start the reverse proxy by running the commands: `npm install` followed by: `npm start`.
-3. In a browser, load the URL [http://localhost:9081/sampleapp](http://localhost:9081/sampleapp).

 ### Sample usage
 Follow the sample's README.md file for instructions.